 What's in Open Content?

-Currently, there are more than 10,000 images from the J. Paul Getty Museum and the Getty Research Institute available through the Open Content Program.
-These include paintings, drawings, manuscripts, photographs, antiquities, sculpture, decorative arts, artists' sketchbooks, watercolors, rare prints from the 16th through the 18th century, and 19th-century architectural drawings of cultural landmarks.
+Currently, there are more than 99,000 images from the J. Paul Getty Museum and the Getty Research Institute available through the Open Content Program, including more than 72,000 from the Research Institute's Foto Arte Minore archive, which features photographs of the art and architecture of Italy over 30 years by German photographer and scholar Max Hutzel (1913–1988).
+Other images include paintings, drawings, manuscripts, photographs, antiquities, sculpture, decorative arts, artists' sketchbooks, watercolors, rare prints from the 16th through the 18th century, and 19th-century architectural drawings of cultural landmarks.
 Over time, images from the Getty Conservation Institute will be added, as well as more images from the J. Paul Getty Museum and the Getty Research Institute.

 Access to Open Content Images

 All of the images can be found on Getty Search Gateway, and the J. Paul Getty Museum images can also be accessed on the Museum's Collection webpages.

 Open content images are identified with a "Download" link.
 Images provided are JPEG files at a minimum of 300 ppi.
 See the Guidelines for Successful Printing (PDF, 312KB) for more information on file format.

 If you need new photography, resizing, or color correction, you can request these services by contacting Museum Rights & Reproductions (for J. Paul Getty Museum images) or Library Reproductions & Permissions (for Getty Research Institute images).
 A fee (PDF, 91KB) will be charged for this service.